 Assistance with mailings or other office work is needed.

-Opportunities are available to serve on the LCAA Board.
+The following positions are available to serve on the LCAA Board:

 Meetings for critiques and discussion are held on the third Thursday of the month at 2 PM.